 With that said, let’s look at 12 of the most common symptoms, as explained by medical professionals and sources.

-The thyroid controls metabolism, which affects your weight, but also your ability to store and use energy.
+While further studies will help us understand the link, the Frontier findings make sense.
+The thyroid controls metabolism, which affects your weight and your ability to store and use energy.
 If the gland isn’t functioning properly, you may notice regular fatigue, even after you’ve had 8 to 10 hours of quality sleep.

 However, note that between 50 and 70 million people in the United States have sleep or wakefulness disorders.
 Sleep disturbances are also linked to a number of other diseases and disorders, including depression, hypertension, sleep apnea, and more, so you should undergo a sleep study to definitively diagnose the issue.

 According to Harvard Health Publishing, when the thyroid gland creates too much or too little of the hormone it uses to regulate metabolism patients often report mood disturbances.